 Spray Tanning: Spray tanning or sunless tanning can give your skin a tan-like color by using a chemical known as dihydroxyacetone or (DHA).
 DHA is approved by the Federal Food and Drug Administration (FDA) for EXTERNAL use only.
 DHA interacts with dead surface cells in the first layer of your skin (epidermis) and darkens the color of your skin, resulting in a fake tan.
 Typically, the “tan” lasts 5 to 7 days.
 It’s important to remember that most sunless tanners do not contain SPF, so you’ll need to apply sunscreen before heading outdoors.

 Tanning Pills: There are pills sold in some stores that promote a sunless tan.
-These pills are not approved by the FDA, which means that they have not been tested and approved according to the US government standards.
-These pills contain a harmful chemical known as canthaxanthin which that can change the color of skin from orange to brown.
-Canthaxanthin can cause allergic reactions, serious eye problems, and can damage your liver.
+These pills are NOT approved by the FDA, which means that they have not been tested and approved according to the US government standards.
+These pills contain a harmful chemical known as canthaxanthin which can change the color of skin from orange to brown.
+Canthaxanthin can cause allergic reactions, serious eye problems, nausea, cramping, diarrhea, severe itching welts, and can damage your liver.

 If you decide you must have a tan using UV light (even though you know that it comes with serious risks), make sure you follow these safety precautions: